Murder of Nikole Bakoles

-Nikole "Niki" Kistina Bakoles, also known during the period she was unidentified as Saltair Sally, was a 19-year-old woman whose remains were discovered near Salt Lake City, Utah, in October 2000.
+Nikole Kistina "Niki" Bakoles (August 23, 1980 – c.
+2000), also known during the period she remained unidentified as Saltair Sally, was an American woman whose remains were discovered near Salt Lake City, Utah, in October 2000.
 Although her identity was confirmed in 2012, her death remains an unsolved case.

 Background

-Nikole Bakoles was born on August 23, 1980, in Washington State.
+Nikole Bakoles was born on August 23, 1980, in Washington state.
 In 1998, she moved to Utah with her boyfriend, Joel Chaudoin, and the couple had a daughter.
-Bakoles' family described her as a creative, free-spirited young woman who enjoyed being a mother and took part in artistic pursuits such as poetry and painting.
+Bakoles's family described her as a creative, free-spirited young woman who enjoyed being a mother and took part in artistic pursuits such as poetry and painting.

-However, after she and Chaudoin lost custody of their daughter, communication with her family became infrequent, and her family lost track of her address due to her frequent moves.
-She was last seen in March 2000, following an argument with Chaudoin, after which he claimed he left and did not see her again.
-Her family did not immediately report her missing, believing she might have needed space due to the challenges she was facing.
-The family filed a missing person's report in 2003, after years of being unable to reach her.
+After Bakoles and Chaudoin lost custody of their daughter, communication with her family became infrequent.
+She was last seen in March 2000 following an argument with Chaudoin; he claimed he left after the dispute and did not see her again.
+Her family did not immediately report her missing, believing she might have needed space due to the personal challenges she was facing.
+The family eventually filed a missing person's report in 2003.

-In the time leading up to her disappearance, Bakoles allegedly faced several difficulties, including legal issues related to drug use and shoplifting, and she was reportedly being evicted from her apartment.
+In the time leading up to her disappearance, Bakoles allegedly faced difficulties including legal issues and was reportedly being evicted from her apartment.
 These issues coincided with the loss of custody of her daughter.

 Discovery and identification

-On October 8, 2000, two duck hunters discovered skeletal remains in a field near the Saltair concert venue, just west of Salt Lake City.
-Investigators recovered a skull with waist-length blond hair, as well as 26 other bones scattered by scavenging animals.
+On October 8, 2000, two duck hunters discovered skeletal remains in a field near the Great Saltair concert venue.
+Investigators recovered a skull with waist-length blond hair and 26 other bones.
 Clothing items, including a shirt and a blue choker necklace, were also found near the remains.
-Due to the proximity of the discovery to the Saltair concert venue, investigators referred to the unidentified woman as "Saltair Sally."

-For nearly 12 years, the remains remained unidentified despite efforts to match dental records and the widespread circulation of composite images.
-In 2012, investigators utilized new forensic technology, including stable isotope ratio mass spectrometry (SIRMS), to analyze the isotopic composition of her hair.
-This forensic technique allowed investigators to examine the ratios of stable isotopes, such as oxygen-16 and oxygen-18, which are absorbed into the body through drinking water.
-The isotopic signatures in her hair revealed that Bakoles had traveled between Utah and the Pacific Northwest in the months leading up to her death, indicating a pattern of movement between these regions.

-This isotopic analysis, combined with DNA testing, led investigators to focus on the Pacific Northwest as a potential origin for "Saltair Sally."
-A DNA sample from Bakoles' family in Washington State ultimately confirmed her identity, and her remains were identified as those of Nikole Bakoles.
-On August 7, 2012, law enforcement publicly announced her identification, bringing an end to the 12-year investigation into the unknown remains.
+For nearly 12 years, the remains were unidentified.
+In 2012, investigators utilized forensic technology, including stable isotope ratio mass spectrometry (SIRMS), to analyze the isotopic composition of her hair.
+The signatures revealed that the victim had traveled between Utah and the Pacific Northwest in the months leading up to her death.
+This analysis, combined with DNA testing, led to a match with the Bakoles family in Washington state.
+On August 7, 2012, law enforcement publicly announced the identification.